SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 Fragmented Sleep

-Sleep apnea fragments sleep by prompting short awakenings throughout the night, and fragmented sleep has been found to increase anxiety.
-It should be noted that fragmented sleep is not the same as sleep deprivation.
+Fragmented sleep isn’t the same as sleep deprivation, though.
 A person with fragmented sleep may sleep for a healthy amount of time, but the interruptions to their sleep cause problems by altering their sleep architecture, or how much time is spent in each sleep stage.

 Low Oxygen Levels

+Research also suggests that the hypoxia, or low oxygen levels, experienced by those with sleep apnea could be a driver of anxiety.
 These recurring periods of low oxygen levels can injure the brain, changing its structure.
 Low oxygen levels may also prompt inflammation in the brain and nervous system, called neuroinflammation, which can contribute to mental health changes, including anxiety.

 Nervous System Activation